ansible/ansible/docs/docsite/rst/user_guide/playbooks_async.rst

 The async tasks will run until they either complete, fail or timeout according to their `async` value.

-If you need a synchronization point with a task, register it to obtain its job ID and use the `async_status` module to observe it.
+If you need a synchronization point with a task, register it to obtain its job ID and use the :ref:`async_status <async_status_module>` module to observe it.

 You may run a task asynchronously by specifying a poll value of 0::